+Due to the current Covid-19 global pandemic caused by Coronavirus, one may wonder if it is still Safe to travel for Vacation holidays to Uganda.
+The answer is absolutely yes it is Safe though you must get involved in making your travel safe and enjoyable.
 Following the different precautions and Safety guidelines put in place by the Ministry of health and Uganda Wildlife Authority, you can confidently Visit Uganda for the amazing holiday travel experiences with Wildlife viewing and enjoying nature.

-All East African countries except Uganda, opened their boarders for International travels on August 1st 2020.
-Uganda re-opened its boarders and flights on October 1st 2020 lifting all the travel restrictions for inbound and outbound traffic at International airport and boarders across the country.
+All Uganda borders are open.
+Uganda re-opened its borders and flights on October, 1st 2020, lifting all the travel restrictions for inbound and outbound traffic at Entebbe International airport and other borders across the country.

 Domestically the Covid-19 travel ban was lifted in August for all travelers within Uganda.
 Generally, if you were wondering whether it is safe to travel to Uganda for your safari holidays, you are answered.
 Uganda is still a safe country for all your vacation tours and other travel programs despite the Covid-19 that has changed lifestyle of people.

 Uganda has performed so well in dealing with Covid-19 pandemic with less than 2% Covid death and over 97% recoveries.
 The ministry of health has put in place Standard Operating Procedures (SOP’s) and restrictions with the help of the president of Uganda His Excellency Yoweri Kaguta Museveni to help curb the spread of Coronavirus and this has registered great success.